Raphire/Win11Debloat/README.md

 - Remove all bloatware apps from [this list](#apps-that-are-removed).
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
-- Disable bing search & cortana in windows search.
+- Disable bing search & cortana in Windows search.
-- Disable tips, tricks, suggestions and ads in start, settings, notifications, windows explorer, and on the lockscreen.
+- Disable tips, tricks, suggestions and ads in start, settings, notifications, Windows explorer, and on the lockscreen.
 - Disable Windows Copilot.
 (Windows 11 only)
 - Show file extensions for known file types.
 - Disable the widget service & hide the icon from the taskbar.
 - Hide the Chat (meet now) icon from the taskbar.
-- Hide the 3D objects folder under 'This pc' in windows explorer.
+- Hide the 3D objects folder under 'This pc' in Windows explorer.
 (Windows 10 only)

 ### All Features

 - Remove all bloatware apps from [this list](#apps-that-are-removed) and optionally also remove communication and gaming-related apps.
 - Remove all pinned apps from the start menu.
 NOTE: This applies to all existing and new users.
 (Windows 11 only)
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
-- Disable bing search, bing AI & cortana in windows search.
+- Disable bing search, bing AI & cortana in Windows search.
-- Disable tips, tricks, suggestions and ads in start, settings, notifications, windows explorer, and on the lockscreen.
+- Disable tips, tricks, suggestions and ads in start, settings, notifications, Windows explorer, and on the lockscreen.
 - Disable Windows Copilot.
 (Windows 11 only)
 - Restore the old Windows 10 style context menu.
 (Windows 11 only)
 - Show hidden files, folders and drives.
 - Show file extensions for known file types.
-- Hide duplicate removable drive entries from the windows explorer navigation pane, so only the entry under 'This PC' remains.
+- Hide duplicate removable drive entries from the Windows explorer navigation pane, so only the entry under 'This PC' remains.
 - Align taskbar icons to the left.
 (Windows 11 only)
 - Hide or change the search icon/box on the taskbar.
 (Windows 11 only)
 - Hide the taskview button from the taskbar.
 (Windows 11 only)
 - Disable the widget service & hide icon from the taskbar.
 - Hide the chat (meet now) icon from the taskbar.
-- Hide the 3D objects, music or onedrive folder in the windows explorer sidepanel.
+- Hide the 3D objects, music or onedrive folder in the Windows explorer sidepanel.
 (Windows 10 only)
 - Hide the 'Include in library', 'Give access to' and 'Share' options in the context menu.
 (Windows 10 only)

 <br/>